 Post-Partum Screening and Follow-up Care

-In addition to the calendar booklet and footprint keepsake, each mother is also screened for perinatal mood complications.
+In addition to the guide and footprint keepsake, each mother is also screened for perinatal mood complications.
 Post-partum depression and anxiety are the most common complications of childbirth.
 One in seven women will experience it some point in the first year.

 “In 2015 we started screening all moms after delivery when they are still in the hospital.
 This helps give us an idea of which moms may at risk,” said Osborne.
 “If the mom is experiencing symptoms of depression or anxiety, it can have an effect on her baby and her family,” she added.